 In the construction industry, there are several different payment options that material suppliers can offer to their customers.
-Some payment options are quick, simple and straightforward, while others prove to be complex and drawn-out.
-Additionally, the method offered by the supplier may vary depending on the cost of the materials, type of project (residential vs. commercial), and the supplier's appetite for risk.
+Some options to pay for construction materials are quick, simple and straightforward, while others prove to be complex and drawn-out.
+Additionally, the method offered by the supplier may vary depending on the cost of the materials, type of project (residential vs. commercial), and the supplier’s appetite for risk.

-Each payment option comes with its own pros and cons, and it's important that these get taken into consideration.
-Here's a look into the 4 common payment options that suppliers offer to receive payment from contractors and 1 unique payment solution that suppliers should start considering:
+Each payment option comes with its own pros and cons, and it’s important that these get taken into consideration.
+Here’s a look into the 4 common payment ways to pay for construction materials that suppliers offer contractors, and 1 unique payment solution that suppliers should start considering:

 Cash on Delivery (COD)

 This straightforward payment method allows the supplier to receive money upfront, in the form of cash, check, or electronic bank transfer.
 It is often recommended for contractors who have credit scores that are lower than average, have hit their credit limit, or have historically been slower to pay.
 COD really only provides one main benefit to suppliers – getting paid upfront, which eliminates the possibilities of not getting paid in a timely manner.

 Despite its simplicity, COD has a couple of drawbacks.
 Many contractors are unwilling to choose this method to make material purchases for commercial projects due to a lack of access to ready cash.

 Contractors with limited cash access may instead have the option to pay for construction materials via credit card.
 This method is, of course, only available to contractors with sufficient lines of credit.
 Similar to COD, credit cards can also prevent missed or delinquent payments since the choice of when to receive payment is entirely in the supplier’s hands.